Authority to Release Tenant Information Form

 Download a free form to give to your tenant notice that their security deposit will not be refunded.

 Final Notice of Adverse Action

 If the results of an employment background report prompts a decision to turn down an applicant or dismiss an employee, federal law requires the employer give that information to the candidate in an adverse action notice.
-Along with the letter the employer must provide a copy of the Consumer Rights Under the FCRA and a copy of the report you based your decision on and the company you used to obtain the screening report.
+Along with the letter you must provide a copy of the Consumer Rights Under the FCRA and a copy of the report you based your decision on and the company you used to obtain the screening report.

 Itemized Security Deposit Deduction

 Download a free form to give to your tenant which has an itemized list of security deposit deductions.